Avnie/seo-audit/README.md

 Python 3.x
-requests library (Install using pip install requests) BeautifulSoup library (Install using pip install beautifulsoup4) How to Use
+requests library (Install using pip install requests) BeautifulSoup library (Install using pip install beautifulsoup4)
-Install the required libraries using the above commands.

 Run the script and it will prompt you to enter a URL.
 Make sure to provide a valid URL starting with http:// or https://.